UK, France at loggerheads over post-Brexit fishing rights

 The license refusals prompted anger from French authorities.

-“These decisions are totally unacceptable and inadmissible,” French government spokesperson Gabriel Attal said Wednesday, warning about potential “retaliatory measures” from the European Union’s 27 nations.
-Attal said the restrictions are contrary to the post-Brexit agreement that was signed between Britain and the EU.
+“These decisions are totally unacceptable and inadmissible,” French government spokesperson Gabriel Attal said Wednesday.

-The French government intends to work with the European Commission to find a solution, Attal said.
-He expressed solidarity with the French fishermen, saying he understands their anger because they had provided “all the justifications” to get their licenses.

-France’s maritime minister, Annick Girardin, convened a meeting with fishing representatives Wednesday to prepare a response.
+France considers the restrictions as contrary to the post-Brexit agreement that the British government signed with the European Union.

+French Maritime Minister Annick Girardin said France and the EU would work on potential “retaliatory measures” over the next two weeks unless the U.K. provided ways to resolve the dispute quickly.

 Since the U.K. left the economic orbit of the EU at the start of the year, relations between London and Paris have become increasingly frayed.

-It also comes months after the French threatened to cut off power supplies to Jersey, which gets 95% of its electricity from France.
-At the time, dozens of French boats surrounded the island’s main port, St Helier.
+Months earlier, the French threatened to cut off power supplies to Jersey, which gets 95% of its electricity from France.
+At the time, dozens of French boats surrounded the island’s main port, St. Helier.
 British Prime Minister Boris Johnson even sent two Royal Navy patrol boats to Jersey.

-The worry is that Jersey’s latest decision may lead to something similar occurring again.
+The worry is that Jersey’s latest decision might lead to something similar occurring again.

+Boats not granted a license were given 30 days to get out of Jersey’s waters.

-“We will continue to have an open door to further data and evidence of fishing activity, including for vessels which have already been considered, and we look forward to working collaboratively to resolve the remaining complex issues,” said Jersey’s external relations minister, Ian Gorst.
+“We will continue to have an open door to further data and evidence of fishing activity, including for vessels which have already been considered, and we look forward to working collaboratively to resolve the remaining complex issues,” Jersey’s external relations minister, Ian Gorst, said.

 On Tuesday, the British government also said it would also consider any further evidence supplied to support the remaining French license applications.